UNC-Libraries-data/Excel/Excel_Workshop_Instructions.md

 ![VLOOKUP example in Excel](https://github.com/UNC-Libraries-data/Excel/blob/master/media/image8.png?raw=true)

-So here's an example of a VLOOKUP function:
+Here's an example of a VLOOKUP function:

 **`=VLOOKUP(A3,$F$3:$G$9,2,FALSE)`**

-and here's what each element of the function means:
+Let's take a closer look at what each element of the function means:

 |Value|Parameter|Description|
 |-----|---------|-----------|